Mary Baldwin University

-Mary Baldwin University (MBU, formerly Mary Baldwin College) is a private university in Staunton, Virginia.
-It was founded in 1842 as Augusta Female Seminary.
-Today, Mary Baldwin University is home to the Mary Baldwin College for Women, a residential women's college with a focus on liberal arts and leadership, as well as co-educational residential undergraduate programs within its University College structure.
-MBU also offers co-educational graduate degrees as well as undergraduate degree and certificate programs for non-traditional-aged students.
+Mary Baldwin University (MBU, formerly Mary Baldwin College) is a private university in Staunton, Virginia, United States.
+It was founded in 1842 as "Augusta Female Seminary".
+Mary Baldwin University is home to the Mary Baldwin College for Women, a residential college and women's college with a focus on liberal arts and leadership, as well as co-educational residential college for undergraduate programs within its University College structure.
+MBU also offers co-educational graduate degrees as well as undergraduate degree and certificate programs for working professionals and non-traditional students.

-The university is the oldest institution of higher education for women in the nation affiliated with the Presbyterian Church (USA), and it is home to the only all-female corps of cadets in the world.
+The university is the oldest institution of higher education for women in the nation affiliated with the Presbyterian Church (USA) and it is home to the only all-female corps of cadets in the world.

 History

-Located in Staunton, Virginia within Augusta County, the university was founded as the Augusta Female Seminary in 1842 by Rufus William Bailey.
+Located in Staunton, Virginia within Augusta County, the university was founded as the "Augusta Female Seminary" in 1842 by Rufus William Bailey.
 Among the first students was Mary Julia Baldwin.
 In 1863, Baldwin was named principal and headed the school through the Civil War, although most schools in the area had closed due to the war and economic hardship.

-The school was renamed Mary Baldwin Seminary in 1895 in honor of Baldwin.
-In 1923, the name changed to Mary Baldwin College when the school became a four-year institution.
+In 1895, the school was renamed "Mary Baldwin Seminary" in honor of Baldwin.
+In 1923, the name changed to "Mary Baldwin College" when the school became a four-year institution.

 In 1963, Mary Baldwin became racially de-segregated, officially ending its policy of admitting only white women.

-Men were admitted as day students and graduate students starting in the mid-1970s, and the school began accepting residential male students in 2017.
+In the mid-1970s, men began to be admitted as day students and graduate students.
+Four decades later, in 2017, the school began accepting residential male students, albeit not without some controversy at the time.